 Nepali currency is called Nepal Rupee and indicated as NRS or simply Rs.
 Nepalese Rupees exist in denominations of Rs 1, 2, 5, 10, 20, 50, 100, 500 and 1000.
 There are coins found in denominations of 5, 10, 25, 50 paise and Rs 1 and 2.
 One rupee equals 100 paise.
 Indian currency is also in circulation of Nepal except for the large bills of 500, 1000, and 2000.

-Major foreign currencies-such as US Dollars, Canadian Dollars, Euro, UK Pounds, Australian Dollars, Japanese Yen, Chinese Yuan, Hong Kong Dollars etc are accepted by hotels, airlines and travel agencies.
-However, many businesses do not have license to accept the foreign currencies and if you do business with them, you are required to pay in Nepali rupees.
+Major foreign currencies such as US Dollars, Canadian Dollars, Euro, UK Pounds, Australian Dollars, Japanese Yen, Chinese Yuan, Hong Kong Dollars, etc. are accepted by hotels, airlines, and travel agencies.
+However, many businesses do not have a license to take the foreign currencies, and if you do business with them, you are required to pay in Nepali rupees.

 When traveling around Nepal, change large bills whenever you can.
-Taxis, Bicycle Rickshaws and small shops seldom have small bills.
-Do not be afraid to ask local shops for change or simply buy a small item and present a big bill to get changes.
+Taxis, Bicycle Rickshaws, and small shops seldom have small bills.
+Do not be afraid to ask local shops for change, or you could buy a small item and present a big bill to get changes.

 All major commercials banks of Nepal, including Standard Charted Bank, Nabil Bank, etc. are offering ATM service in its different branches in major cities of the country.
 You can get cash advances on both Visa and Master card.
 These ATMs are accessible 24 hours a day.